Whether you’ve been planning to study abroad for years or are only now considering it, the entire process might seem daunting.

 It need not be a company, it could even be an internship at a research lab or with a professor.

 Speaking of professors, this brings us to the next aspect of your profile that universities pay close attention to – research work.
-Any kinds of research work, projects, conferences, workshops, paper presentations – these will be supremely helpful.
+Any kind of research work, projects, conferences, workshops, or paper presentations – will be supremely helpful.
 The more prestigious the journal that you’re published in, the better.

 One step closer